-Discussion boards: Questions about course content, such as lecture material and group activities can be posted to Quercus discussion boards at any time.
+Discussion boards: Questions about course content, such as lecture material, group activities and tests can be posted to Quercus discussion boards at any time.

-Online office hours: Dr. R will be available once a week for online office hours, to be held virtually in the course room in Bb Collaborate.
+Office hours: Dr. R will be available once a week for office hours.
 Students can sign-up in the course calendar for a time slot within the office hours, in order to secure one-on-one time to talk with Dr. R.